Heading image for post: Using Recursive SQL with ActiveRecord trees

 SQL WITH queries

 Since we're using PostgreSQL, we can take advantage of its special features.
 In this case, we can use a WITH query.
-From the PostgreSQL documentation:
+From the [PostgreSQL documentation][with queries]:

 WITH provides a way to write auxiliary statements for use in a larger query.
 These statements, which are often referred to as Common Table Expressions or CTEs, can be thought of as defining temporary tables that exist just for one query.